soranoo/css-seasoning/README.md

---source-map                 Generate source map --conversion-tables <file>   JSON file with existing conversion tables to preserve mappings --save-tables <file>         Save the conversion tables to a JSON file --ignore-selector <pattern>  Regex pattern for selectors to ignore (can be used multiple times) --ignore-ident <pattern>     Regex pattern for custom properties to ignore (can be used multiple times)
+--source-map                 Generate source map --conversion-tables <file>   JSON file with existing conversion tables to preserve mappings --save-tables <file>         Save the conversion tables to a JSON file --ignore <pattern>           Regex pattern for selectors and custom properties to ignore (can be used multiple times) --ignore-selector <pattern>  Regex pattern for selectors to ignore (can be used multiple times, overridden by --ignore) --ignore-ident <pattern>     Regex pattern for custom properties to ignore (can be used multiple times, overridden by --ignore)
 ```

 ### Examples